GoSecure/pyrdp/docs/layers.md

 This is where slow-path RDP data ends up.
 This layer is also used at the end of the connection sequence.

 ### Virtual channels (clipboard, drive, etc.)
 Virtual channels follow the same route that I/O takes, except their packet structure is different.
-For the moment, only the clipboard and device redirection virtual channels have been implemented.

 ### Fast-path
 The aptly-named fast-path PDUs contain only the information we care about, so we don't have to deal with MCS.
-When enabled (which it is, by default), fast-path is used to transport input and output information.
+When enabled (the default setting), fast-path is used to transport input and output information.
 The PDUs themselves are handled as a mix of the TPKT, Security and Data layers: they are used for segmentation, have encryption / decryption information and contain the actual data of interest.